-Trump heading to Dallas for conversation on race relations and policing
+Trump touts tear gas use in Minneapolis during conversation on race relations and policing in Dallas

+President Donald Trump heralded the use of tear gas and other force to disperse Minneapolis protesters, calling it a “beautiful scene” and describing the National Guard’s actions “like a knife cutting butter.”

+“I’ll never forget.
+You saw the scene on that road … they were lined up.
+Man, they just walked straight.
+And yes, there was some tear gas and probably some other things,” Trump said in opening remarks at a roundtable on policing and race.
+“And the crowd dispersed and they went through.
+By the end of that evening, and it was a short evening, everything was fine.”

-President Donald Trump is heading to Dallas on Thursday for a conversation about race relations and policing amid great anticipation and uncertainty about what measures the White House might support in response to the protests that have gripped the nation in recent weeks.
+Trump’s event at a conservative, evangelical and predominantly white church in Dallas on Thursday afternoon came as the White House waffles over what new measures it might support in response to the protests against racial injustice that have gripped the nation since the killing of George Floyd.

-Trump is scheduled to appear at an afternoon roundtable with “faith leaders, law enforcement officials, and small business owners to discuss solutions to historic economic, health, and justice disparities in American communities,” according to a White House statement.

-The event is being held at a conservative evangelical megachurch with a predominantly white congregation.
-The city’s mayor and three of the area’s leading law enforcement officials — all of whom are black — reportedly were either not invited or plan not to attend.
+Trump did not mention Floyd by name in his remarks, but suggested the work of confronting bigotry and prejudice will “go quickly and it’ll go very easily.”

+“But we’ll make no progress and heal, no wounds by falsely labeling tens of millions of decent Americans as racist or bigots,” the president said.

+Minnesota’s governor activated its National Guard after three nights of protests and violent riots on May 28.
+Trump offered to send the state U.S. military troops.
+The president has largely condemned the protests, some of which turned into looting and vandalism after dark.
+Protesters gathered outside the White House were cleared by National Guard by force to allow Trump to pass through, but the administration denied the use of tear gas despite evidence showing chemical irritants were used.

-In the wake of nationwide protests over the death of George Floyd, Democrats have unveiled sweeping police reform legislation, and Sen. Tim Scott of South Carolina, the only black Republican member of the Senate, is spearheading efforts in his chamber to offer a response.
+In response to the national reckoning over police brutality and America’s systemic racism, Democrats unveiled sweeping police reform legislation, and Sen. Tim Scott of South Carolina, the only black Republican member of the Senate, is spearheading proposals in his chamber.

+Trump offered some broad outlines of the steps he might embrace to answer the national demand for action.
+He told the roundtable participants he was working on an executive order to “encourage police departments nationwide to meet the most current professional standards for the use of force, including tactics for de-escalation.”

+He defended police officers and slammed calls to “defund” them, claiming people want to get rid of law enforcement, though most advocates use the term to mean the reallocation of police budgets to social services like housing and education.
+Trump

+“We have to respect our police.
+We have to take care of our police.
+They’re protecting us.
+And if they’re allowed to do their job, they’ll do a great job,” Trump said.
+“And you always have a bad apple.
+No matter where you go, you have bad apples and there not too many of them.”

-As Washington awaits word of what steps Trump might embrace, he has taken several actions in the past 24 hours that appear aimed more at his political base than the multiracial nation he governs.
+Trump’s more concrete actions in the past 24 hours appear aimed at his political base rather than the multiracial nation he governs.

 That includes publicly rejecting the idea of renaming military bases whose names honor Confederate military figures – an idea that had been under consideration at the Pentagon – and threatening a federal response to “ugly Anarchists” protesting in Seattle.